global-torque/migration-service/readme.md

 - [ ] add integration with sqllite
 - [ ] update go-common and logger
 - [ ] remove http server (we don't use it now)
+- [ ] migrate to alpine image, understand how zip works in alpine